 Selecting which technology platform you’ll choose to power your home furnishings website is a significant business decision.
 Top features to consider when evaluating a furniture eCommerce platform:

 Integration to Retail: Integration to your retail management system is a competitive advantage.
 Managing inventory and customers across a multi-channel market can be streamlined through a unified commerce solution.
 Integration enables data on inventory, customers, deliveries, and orders to be shared between channels in real-time.
 An integrated tool that can be a game changer is the digital Shopping Cart for home furnishings retail.
 Shopping Carts that are shareable between a website, in-store and mobile POS and Kiosks improve the customer experience significantly.

-ECommerce Hosting: Many furniture website builders provide the option to host your website in a cloud environment.
+eCommerce Hosting: Many furniture website builders provide the option to host your website in a cloud environment.
 This is a great option for retailers looking for their technical partner to manage uptime, upgrades, and server maintenance.

 Actions to Help With Evaluations: Look to see a demo of the platform you are considering.
-Connect with the eCommerce team of a software company to discuss how their furniture website platform can support your operational requirements.
+Connect with the eCommerce team of a software company to discuss how their furniture website development can support your operational requirements.
 It will be important to review that company’s website portfolio as well as ask for references from their website clients.

 It only takes a few seconds on your website for consumers to decide to shop or bounce.
-Designing the layout of your website is critical for establishing trust and attracting customers.
+Designing the layout of your furniture website is critical for establishing trust and attracting customers.
 Pay attention to colors, layout and the overall theme as your design ultimately tells your story.
-A clean, simple design will help you create a seamless shopping experience.
+A clean, simple furniture eCommerce design will help you create a seamless shopping experience.